 Dart supports the usual primitive data types, such as integers, doubles, strings, booleans, and more.
 Understanding these data types is fundamental to working with Dart.

 Loops allow you to repeat tasks in your program.
-Dart provides for, while, and do-while loops for different scenarios.
+Dart provides for

 Functions are a fundamental building block in Dart.
 You can define them with ease, allowing you to encapsulate and reuse code efficiently.